-- Continuous deployment difficulties — When working on large applications using CD, the application is subject to frequent changes (due to the high number of potential changes on a huge code base), which means frequent deployments.
+- Continuous deployment (CD) difficulties — When working on large applications using CD, the application is subject to frequent changes (due to the high number of potential changes on a huge code base), which means more frequent deployments.

-- Technology commitment — When building a monolithic application, the commitment for backend AND frontend technology makes it hard to add additional technologies to the product (if my backend is implemented using Java, adding golang for a specific use case is almost impossible).
+- Technological commitment — When building a monolithic application, the commitment for backend AND frontend technology makes it hard to add additional technologies to the product (if my backend is implemented using Java, adding golang for a specific use case is almost impossible).

-- Getting yourself familiar with the code — monolithic applications normally mean huge code bases.
+Getting yourself familiar with the code — Monolithic applications normally mean huge code bases.
 When working as a new developer on a huge code base, the onboarding process gets really complicated.

 The microservices era

-So the next phase (after the quick PoC) in the evolution of the SaaS architecture is to build the SaaS application using microservices.
+So the next phase (after the quick PoC) in the evolution of the SaaS platform architecture is to build the SaaS application using microservices.

 How should we split it?

 - By domain — Mapping the autonomous domains and creating services per domain.
-When creating the microservices, we need to decide on the DB technology and on the technology stack (framework, language etc.)
+When creating the microservices, we need to decide on the DB technology and the technology stack (framework, language etc.)

-- By scale — For application paths which are likely to receive most of the traffic and become bottlenecks, we should consider separating to individual services / workers so we can scale them individually and select the right “tool” (framework, language etc.) in order to meet their specific requirements.
+- By scale — For application paths that are likely to receive most of the traffic and become bottlenecks, we should consider separating to individual services / workers so we can scale them individually and select the right “tool” (framework, language etc.) in order to meet their specific requirements.